stormpath/stormpath-documentation/source/auth_n.rst

 .. only:: rest

-  To send a challenge at the same time as you create the phone Factor, you need to POST to the Account's ``/factors`` endpoint with the additional ``?challenge=true`` parameter included.
+  To send a challenge at the same time as you create the sms Factor, you need to POST to the Account's ``/factors`` endpoint with the additional ``?challenge=true`` parameter included.
 Then you must also add the ``challenge`` into the body of the JSON.

   .. code-block:: http